-- Race/ethnicity and sex information when very few participants are in certain groups or cells.
+- Race/ethnicity information when very few participants are in certain groups or cells.

-- Polychotomous variables: values or groups should be collapsed so as to ensure a minimum number of participants (e.g., at least 20) for each value within each race-sex cell.
+- Polychotomous variables: values or groups should be collapsed so as to ensure a minimum number of participants (e.g., at least 15-20 or approximately 5%, whichever is less) for each value within a categorical cell.

-- Dichotomous variables: data should either be grouped with other related variables so as to ensure a minimum number of participants (e.g., at least 20) in each race-sex cell or deleted
+- Dichotomous variables: data may either be grouped with other related variables so as to ensure a minimum number of participants (e.g., at least 15-20 or approximately 5%) in a specific cell or deleted.

 Documentation for data sets must be comprehensive and sufficiently clear to enable investigators who are not familiar with a data set to use it.
-The documentation must include data collection forms, study procedures and protocols, descriptions of all variable recoding performed, and a list of major study publications.
+The documentation must include data collection forms, study procedures and protocols, data dictionaries and algorithms for calculated data elements, descriptions of all variable recoding performed, and a list of all study publications to date.

-In addition, a summary documentation file, usually called a "readme" file, is required.
-It must provide a complete overview of the data and a description of their use for investigators who are not familiar with the data set.
-It must also contain a brief description of the study (including a general orientation to the study, its components, and its examination and follow-up timeline), a listing of all files being provided, a description of system requirements, a generation program code for installing a SAS file from the SAS export data file, and a frequency distribution for selected key variables.
+In addition, a summary documentation file is required and must provide a complete overview of the data and a description of their use for investigators who are not familiar with the data set.
+It must also contain a brief description of the study (including a general orientation to the study, its components, and its examination and follow-up timeline), a listing of all files being provided, and, if applicable, generation program code for SAS-formatted data files or formats.

 Selected study documentation will be used to describe the study on the Data Repository website.
 Examples include Forms, Data Dictionaries, Descriptive Statistics, and the Study Protocol.
-These documents will need to be accessible to those with disabilities according to section 508 of the Rehabilitation Act.
-The HHS maintains a website devoted to 508 issues with links to resources on creating and checking accessibility at http://www.hhs.gov/web/508/index.html.
+These documents should be accessible to those with disabilities according to section 508 of the Rehabilitation Act.
+The DHHS maintains a website devoted to 508 issues with links to resources on creating and checking accessibility at http://www.hhs.gov/web/508/index.html.

 Both the comprehensive documentation and the summary documentation must be prepared in a consistent format, either as Word Perfect, MS Word, ASCII, or portable document format (PDF) files and included on the same storage medium as the data set.
 To ensure access by users with disabilities, all PDF files must be created in Adobe Acrobat version 5.0 or higher.
 Documentation that is not available in electronic form, such as data collection forms, should be scanned into a graphics file, converted to a PDF file using Adobe Acrobat version 5.0 or higher, and saved on the same medium as the data set.
 Pedigree data should be provided in a format readable by standard genetic analysis programs such as SAGE and SOLAR, with one individual's data per line beginning with pedigree identifier, individual's ID, father's ID, mother's ID, and individual's sex.

-Data and study materials are to be sent to the NHLBI prior to the end of funding according to the timelines described in the NHLBI Policy for Data Sharing from Clinical Trials and Epidemiological Studies.
+Data and study documentation materials should be sent to the NHLBI prior to the end of funding and within the timelines described in the NHLBI Policy for Data Sharing from Clinical Trials and Epidemiological Studies.

 The following links highlight NIH policy and related guidance on sharing of research data developed with NIH funding.